HyperEnclave/hyperenclave/README.md

 - **Controlled RoT.** RoT(Root of Trust) has been decoupled from CPU vendors and built on the trustworthy TPM.

-- **Proved security.** The first commerial Rust hypervisor has been formal verified.
+- **Proved security.** The first commerial Rust hypervisor that has been formally verified.

 - **Auditability.** The core has been open-sourced and audited by the National Authority.